18th Century Ice Cream

 Washington's ice house came to good use in the summer to make one of his favorite dishes: ice cream!
 Watch our historic trades manager show how ice cream was made in the 18th century.

 Collecting ice was not the only dangerous part of the task.
-Surrounded by so much moisture, the icehouse was also prone to rotting boards which Washington saw as a safety hazard to his men.
-He asked a farm manager to test the joists, because if rotten, "they may give way and destroy those who may be below pounding the ice as it is thrown in."
+Surrounded by so much moisture, the ice house was also prone to rotting boards.
+Washington asked a farm manager to test the joists, because if rotten, "they may give way and destroy those who may be below pounding the ice as it is thrown in."

+Many of Washington's letters express great frustration.
+He writes that in June he opened a well that was once full of ice, "but there was not the smallest particle remaining."
 Records also imply that George Washington was very strongly encouraged to store ice by his wife Martha, who was in charge of the daily meals.
 She wrote in 1793, "in the warm season Ice is the most agreable thing we can have."
-Perhaps Mrs. Washington was not simply expressing concern about the preservation of meats.
-It is just as likely that she was dreaming of ice-cold drinks and one of the most fashionable desserts among the upper classes: iced cream.
+Perhaps Mrs. Washington was hoping to have ice-cold drinks and one of the most fashionable desserts among the upper classes: iced cream.